Citi® Double Cash Card review: 18-month BT offer

 1% when you buy plus 1% as you pay

-There is no traditional signup bonus offered with CardName; however, the bonus categories for this card are not restricted, and rebates have no caps, which is somewhat of a bonus in and of itself.
+With the CardName you can earn $200 cash back after you spend $1,500 on purchases in the first six months of account opening.
+The bonus categories for this card are not restricted, and rebates have no caps, which is somewhat of a bonus in and of itself.
 Furthermore, this cash-back rewards card is good for high value ongoing rewards – the more you spend, the more you earn.
 The categories aren't rotating either, so knowing exactly how your rewards are being accumulated, at all times, is subjectively an important feature.

 Receiving rewards points for purchases and payment on accounts is a great incentive to pay off your balance each month.
 Any time a credit card company can promote smart credit card habits, it's a win.

-Although Citi® doesn't share what credit score is needed to receive the CardName, this card is reserved for those with excellent or good scores.
-The credit scoring agency Experian considers scores of at least 740 to be "very good" and anything above 800 as "exceptional."
+Although Citi® doesn't share what credit score is needed to receive the CardName, this card is reserved for those with excellent, good, or fair scores.
+The credit scoring agency Experian considers scores of at least 580 to be "fair," 670 and above to be "good" and anything above 800 as "exceptional."
 Please note, however, that these numbers can vary between different bureaus.

 Another fee to keep in mind is the balance transfer fee: BalanceTransferFees.
 Furthermore, you must pay at least your minimum due each month in order to earn cash back; that isn't a downside, per se, as we like a card that encourages responsible use, but if you're someone who sometimes misses a due date, you'll be disappointed when those rewards don't add up.